gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release includes an experimental [Bootstrap plugin](http://gradle.org/docs/nightly/userguide/bootstrap_plugin.html).
 However quality-wise it is not yet at the level we expect a Gradle feature to be.
 We will continue working on it and with Gradle 1.3 it will be officially announced.

+### Configuration option for FindBugs plugin

+Thanks to a contribution from Justin Ryan (https://github.com/quidryan), the FindBugs plugin now supports essential configuration options.

 ## Upgrading from Gradle 1.1